 The Wilson FLEX

 We also occasionally recommend highly flexible fiberglass antennas, like the Wilson FLEX.
-These thin and highly flexible antennas offer much more "give" than stiffer antennas like the Firestik FS, and are perfect if you do a lot of trail rides with overhanging brush, trees, etc and need something that can get bent in just about any direction.
+These thin and highly flexible antennas offer much more "give" than stiffer antennas, and are perfect if you do a lot of trail rides with overhanging brush, trees, etc and need something that can bend in just about any direction.

-But like anything else, there's a trade-off.
-Flexible antennas like the Wilson FLEX won't give nearly as good of performance as a thicker, more standard fiberglass models.
+But, like anything else, there's a trade-off.
+Flexible antennas like the Wilson FLEX won't give nearly as good of performance as thicker, more standard fiberglass models.
 If your really want something flexible, we'd recommend the FLEX.
 Otherwise, stick with the proven Firestik FS.

 If you do decide to use a FLEX antenna, we'd strongly recommend mounting it on the hood or front bumper.
 Mounting it to the rear of the Jeep will likely exacerbate the performance issues flexible antennas have due to the reasons we discussed above in "Rear Mounting Performance Considerations".

-When it comes to length, we'd recommend a 4' antenna for your Jeep.
-This tends to be enough to clear the roofline for most back-end installs, offers noticeably better performance than a 3' antenna but isn't so long as to severely cause clearance issues.
+When it comes to length, we recommend a 4' antenna for your Jeep.
+This tends to be enough to clear the roofline for most back-end installs, and offers noticeably better performance than a 3' antenna, but isn't so long as to severely cause clearance issues.

 As we mentioned earlier, an antenna spring can be installed which allows the antenna to flex at the mount point.
 For just about all Jeep installs, we recommend getting a spring as a cheap insurance policy as it will protect both your antenna and Jeep from damage.